lhh/jirate/README.md

 - Search component names and descriptions for a regex:
   - `jirate components -s kernel`

-## Templates
-- Generate a template from an existing issue:
-  - `jirate generate-template MYISSUE-123 > my-template.yaml`
-- File a new issue from a template:
-  - `jirate template my-template.yaml`

 ## Inter-issue links and external links
 - Create a link between two issues:
   - `jirate link PROJ-123 depends on PROJTWO-111`